-When I made the jump to full time Yoga instructor I was in India standing on the balcony of a concrete building overlooking the Ganges River.
+When I made the jump to full time Yoga teacher I was in India standing on the balcony of a concrete building overlooking the Ganges River.
 I hadn’t slept for nights but I had watched several magnificent sunrises from the roof of this same building.
 At that time I spent a lot of my days sitting underneath rocks and reading The Mahabharata.
 I didn’t do much.
 I had some money and didn’t worry about needing more.
 When I reflected on my life back in the states I saw that the only thing holding me back from quitting my part-time $8/hr job was fear.

 It was 2004 and I was a part-time Yoga teacher, part-time community skills worker.
 I worked with young people and helped them learn community skills to work toward more independence in their lives.
 My community skills job was where I practiced the yamas and the niyamas.
 It was challenging work dealing with other people’s delusions and anxiety.
 I enjoyed the people I worked with but I noticed that each time I got in my car to go to work at that job I felt tired.
 It wasn’t really what I wanted to do.